Geometry underlies the mechanical stiffening and softening of an indented floating film: Conclusion

-We have identified a general mechanism for the observed stiffening, namely, growing anisotropy of the stresses in the sheet as loading progresses.
+The mechanism for the observed stiffening is the growing anisotropy of stresses in the sheet as loading progresses.
 The resulting hoop compression eventually leads to wrinkles, which for very thin films cause the compressive stresses in the azimuthal direction to vanish, ($\stt=0$), so that radial forces are passed directly through the wrinkled region, rather than being carried evenly by the radial and hoop components.
 This leads to a long-range decay of the radial stress, $\srr(r) \propto 1/r$.
-The same stress field arises in the mechanics of fiber networks, which make up materials ranging from paper and textiles to the basic structural components of tissues and cells \cite{Fletcher10}.
-In these materials, the buckling of fibers sets a threshold for the maximum compressive stresses that may be endured, which is a natural analogue to the formation of wrinkles in thin sheets subjected to small compressional loads.
-Thus, in both sheets and two-dimensional fiber networks, local compressive stresses are relaxed in one direction while tensile stresses are carried in a perpendicular direction.
-The same ideas apply to three-dimensional networks; in $d$ dimensions, Eq.~(\ref{eq:srr_III}) becomes $\srr(r) \propto r^{-(d-1)}$ \cite{Rosakis15}.
-(Note that the stress field for forcing at multiple sites does not obey superposition, so the behavior will differ at high density of forcing sites \cite{Ronceray16}.)
-The importance of fiber buckling to stress propagation has been noted in biological settings, and the resulting long-range propagation of forces has been implicated in cell mechanosensing through fiber networks \cite{Notbohm15}.
-Similar mechanisms may bear on packings of granular chains \cite{Zou09}, which also strain-stiffen \cite{Dumont18} and are constrained by a large cost for stretching individual chains.
+The basic physical ingredients leading to this enhanced force propagation are quite modest, so that similar behaviors occur in other materials.
+For instance, the same stress field arises in the mechanics of fiber networks, which make up paper, textiles, and the structural components of tissues and cells \cite{Fletcher10}.
+There, the buckling of fibers sets a threshold for the maximum compressive stresses that may be endured, which is a natural analogue to the formation of wrinkles in thin sheets subjected to small compressional loads.
+This applies to both two- and three-dimensional networks; in $d$ dimensions, Eq.~(\ref{eq:srr_III}) becomes $\srr(r) \propto r^{-(d-1)}$ \cite{Rosakis15}.
+(The stress field for forcing at multiple sites does not obey superposition, so the behavior will differ at high density of forcing sites \cite{Ronceray16}.)